0xPolygonMiden/miden-base/docs/architecture/notes.md

 > The medium through which [Accounts](accounts.md) communicate in the Miden protocol

+## What is the purpose of a note?

+In Miden's hybrid UTXO and account-based model notes represent UTXO's which enable parallel transaction execution and privacy through asynchronous local note production and consumption.

 ## What is a note?

 A note in Miden holds assets and defines how these assets can be consumed.
-The note model in Miden enables parallel transaction execution and privacy.

 ## Note core components